 Windows Server 2012 Essentials: you receive warnings on the Desktop and on the dashboard, but the server does not shut down.

 In addition to the other distribution channels, Windows Server 2012 R2 is also available as a pre-configured virtual hard disk (VHD) file, which you can obtain from the TechNet Evaluation Center (http://technet.microsoft.com/evalcenter/dn205286.aspx).
 VHD files are available with Windows Server 2012 R2 pre-configured in either Server Core mode or Server with a GUI mode (though you can switch modes after installation at will).
 The resulting virtual machine has the following characteristics:

 To use the VHD distribution, you must have a computer running Windows Server 2008 R2, Windows Server 2012, or Windows Server 2012 R2.
 The Hyper-V server role must be installed.

 To install the VHD

 Start Hyper-V Manager.
-On the Action menu, select Import Virtual Machine.
+On the Action menu, point to New, and then point to Virtual Machine.

 Configure the network adapter for the resulting virtual machine: right-click the virtual machine and select Settings.
 In the left pane, click Network Adapter.
 In the menu that appears, select one of the network adapters of the virtualization server, and then click OK.